FAQs

 What sort of clay is being used?

 It’s a grey stoneware body with a medium/light grog—very good for throwing.
-It’s fired to cone 5, which makes it a stoneware body, a sturdier material than earthenware or terra cotta.
+It’s fired to cone 5, which makes it a midrange stoneware body, a sturdier material than earthenware or terra cotta.
 Minnesota Clay mixes and de-airs the clay for us, and provides most of our studio glazes.
 It fires to a light off white buff color.
 We also have available a groggier red body from Minnesota Clay, as well as a dark brown and a porcelaneous body from Standard Clay.
 Those bodies are available at an extra charge.

 If I want to can I bring my own clay and glazes for use at the studio?